pfucile/raven/README.md

   cd ~/ws_moveit/
   catkin_make
   ```
-Don't forget to add the user to the dialout group by running ports```sudo usermod -aG dialout yourusername```, so that RAVEN can access the serial
+Don't forget to add the user to the dialout group by running ports```sudo usermod -aG dialout $USER```, so that RAVEN can access the serial
 ### Clone the RAVEN package to the catkin workspace
  ```
   git clone https://github.com/vivekcdavid/raven.git